raj07a/Python-Quiz-Game/README.md

 4. Scoring
 Awards points for correct answers.
 Displays the final score at the end of the game.

 Project Architecture
 questions.txt: Contains the question bank in the format:
 Copy code
 Question|Option1,Option2,Option3,Option4|CorrectOptionNumber
 quiz_game.py: Main script for game logic and user interaction.
-How to Execute the Project
-Clone the repository or download the project files.
-Ensure Python 3.x is installed on your system.
-Prepare the question bank by creating or editing the questions.txt file with the required format.
-Run the game script using the command:
-Copy code
-python quiz_game.py
-Follow the on-screen instructions to answer the questions.

 Functional Modules

 Question Parsing
 Reads the question bank file.
 Splits and structures data into questions, options, and the correct answer.

 Randomization
 Utilizes Python’s random module to shuffle questions and ensure variety in each session.

 Gameplay Logic
 Displays questions and options dynamically.
 Collects user input and validates it against the correct answer.

 Score Calculation
 Increments the score for every correct answer.
 Displays the final score and performance summary.